Party People Cardiff Castle Christmas parties cancelled

 Their contact phone number carries a similar recorded message.
 It is believed they operated from serviced offices in the Rumney area of Cardiff.

-Part-time sales negotiator Andrea Rowsell, from Bristol, who had arranged to attend one of the party nights with a group of 19 friends, said she was informed by email that it has been cancelled.'So upsetting'
+Part-time sales negotiator Andrea Rowsell, from Bristol, who had arranged to attend one of the party nights with a group of 19 friends, said she was informed by email that it has been cancelled.

 Part of the email she received read: "Due to the recent extreme weather conditions and other circumstances beyond our control we took advice and reached the conclusion that we should move the parties from the grounds of Cardiff Castle to an alternative venue and we immediately sought to do so.

 "Unfortunately due to the time constraints this proved impossible and we have no alternative but to announce the cancellation of the parties."

 Ms Rowsell said: "We are really very, very angry.
 Its so upsetting".

 She said the group normally had their reunions in Bath or Bristol but had decided to come to Cardiff for a change instead.